 Every week following the submission of the work plan groups are to prepare, describe and submit progress reports during the class business meeting.
+One student from each group will come forward to present the report for that week, alternating group members throughout the term.

-These must be concise and clearly state the status of all past, present and future tasks, provide an updated schedule, include any or all changes and importantly restate the targets for the coming week(s).
-The document is limited to a few pages yet must convey a clear understanding of project status, issues, achievements and plans.
-In the week following mid-term break groups will present one of their progress reports electronically in class.
+These must be concise and clearly state the status of all major past, present and future tasks, provide an updated schedule (usually stands alone as the 2nd page of the two-page report), include any or all changes and importantly restate the targets for the coming week(s).
+The document is limited to two pages yet must convey a clear understanding of project status, issues, achievements and plans.
+It is also important to include all group and client names and contact information on every report.
 Professional presentation and conduct are expected.
 Presentations may be taped for review and instructional purposes.